NathanielRichardson/Navigation-Testing/README.md

 # What I did

 I created a new react native project and installed React-Navigation.
 I started up the application with a little test screen.
 It could not find the gesture handler so I installed react-native-gesture-handler.
+I also linked react-native to react-native-gesture-handler.
 It still shows that error

 # Error info
 Failed to load bundle with error: